tanghao-xiaomi/docs/en/debugging_tools/offline_debugging/backtrace.md

     nuttx/sched/task/task_start.c:130
     ```

-3. Use the addresses from dump_stack() to locate the point of error, or print function names directly for easier analysis by [enabling the symbol table]().
+3. Use the addresses from dump_stack() to locate the point of error, or print function names directly for easier analysis by [allsyms symbol table feature usage guide](./allsyms_guide.md).

 ### 3. `dumpstack` Command